grantdavis303/scale_pattern_generator/README.md

 # Scale Pattern Generator

 A simple Ruby program that generates a pattern based off a given musical scale.
+Used to generate ideas when it comes to writing melodies and harmonies.

 ## Dependencies